 He spent seven seasons as an assistant coach and assistant general manager with Houston Aeros, the primary affilate of the Minnesota Wild from 2000-2007.
 Under Shaw, the Aeros won the 2003 Calder Cup.

-In his playing career, Shaw played in the USHL for the Sioux Musketeers in the 1980's before spending three seasons at United States International University before playing one year at Colorado College.
+During his playing career, Shaw played in the USHL for the Sioux Musketeers in the 1980's before spending three seasons at United States International University.
+He then spent one year at Colorado College.
 After his playing career ended in 1989, Shaw stayed in Colorado Springs and started his coaching career with the Tigers for three seasons.

-Shaw and his wife Caroline have two children¬¬, daughter Clare, and son Hayden, who spent last season playing defense at Woodbury High School in Minnesota and was a sixth round selection of the Waterloo Black Hawks in Phase II of the 2013 USHL Entry Draft.
+Shaw and his wife Caroline have two children, daughter Clare, and son Hayden, who is a defenseman for the Waterloo Black Hawks.

 Mike Field Assistant Coach / Director of Scouting Email